List of recurring characters in The Suite Life of Zack & Cody: The Mirrors

-The Mirrors (voiced by Brian Peck in the original series; and Michael Airington in the sequel series) are London's free-standing talking mirrors (it was mentioned that there are more than one).
-They first appeared in the season 2 crossover episode That's So Suite Life of Hannah Montana.
+The Mirrors (voiced by Brian Peck and Jim Meskimen in the original series; and Michael Airington in the sequel series) are London's free-standing talking mirrors (it was mentioned that there are more than one).
+They first appeared in the season 2 crossover episode "That's So Suite Life of Hannah Montana".
 London stated that the mirrors were engineered by her father's scientists, and that they are programmed to only compliment her fashion while giving snobby fashion insults to others who stand in front of them.
-The mirror sounds like Paul Lynde who played Uncle Arthur in the series.
+The mirror sounds like Paul Lynde who played Uncle Arthur in the series Bewitched.
 It is implied several times that the mirrors have artificial intelligence, as they regularly make sarcastic comments about London's intelligence.
-The Mirror is a parody of the Magic Mirror used by Queen Grimhilde (The Evil Queen) from the fairy tale Snow White.
+The Mirror is a parody of the Magic Mirror used by the Evil Queen from the fairy tale "Snow White".
 The Mirror re-appears in the Suite Life on Deck season 3 episode "A London Carol" representing the Ghosts of Christmas Past, Present and Future in London's dream and also in the Suite Life On Deck season 2 episode "Once Upon a Suite Life" literally as the Magic Mirror from Snow White.

 George

-Mr. George Forgess (played by Ernie Grunwald) – One of Zack and Cody's teachers from "Smart & Smarterer".
+Mr. George Forgess (played by Ernie Grunwald) is one of Zack and Cody's teachers from "Smart & Smarterer".
 He is often shown as a nervous character and frequently stumbles over his words.
 It may be possible that he is dyslexic, like his special education student Bob, a friend of the twins.
 He later appears in "A Midsummer's Nightmare" as runner of the drama club, and in "Graduation" as the head of Zack and Cody's graduation.
 Mr. Forgess claims he drives his mother's car, which he says has chrome spinners.
 Mr. Forgess has appeared in three episodes throughout the series.

 Snooty

-Snooty Saleswoman (played by Donna Cherry) – She appears in "Not So Suite 16" and "What the Hey".
-Snooty works in the jewellry and clothing department of a store.
+Snooty Saleswoman (played by Donna Cherry) appears in "Not So Suite 16" and "What the Hey".
+Snooty works in the jewelry and clothing department of a store.
 She dislikes the twins, and worships London Tipton.
 An example of her London worship is the time she insulted and patronized Carey until she found out that Carey knew London.
 The Snooty Saleswoman has appeared in two episodes throughout the series.

 Portia

-Portia Tenenbaum – The never seen, rich frenemy of London.
+Portia Tenenbaum is the never seen, rich frenemy of London.
 In some episodes, they are friends and in other episodes, they are competitors.
-The two speak by telephone and go on shopping trips together (most of times to Paris).
+The two speak by telephone and go on shopping trips together (most of the time to Paris).
 In the episode "Neither a Borrower Nor a Speller Bee", Portia had gained publicity doing charity works.
 London also competes with her for more fame on the Internet with her own web show called "Yay Me!
 Starring London Tipton".
 In "Cody Goes to Camp" Mr. Moseby was horrified at the thought that Portia might teach London how to drive as she once drove her father's yacht through piers 10, 11 and 12, because of being distracted putting on sunscreen.
 She is never seen.